Khelldon/welcome-to-canada/README.md

 RWG Updated - 3 separate snow biomes by
 Traders Destructable - by Khelldon
-Workbench Needed for mostly Everything - by Khelldon
+Workbench Needed for mostly Everything - by Khelldon Workstation pickups - by Khelldon
+Loot bag drop increased - by Khelldon